 The exterior of the station is clad in Bedford limestone and was quarried in Indiana.
 Union Station is the only example in the United States of a "double-stub" station, where the 24 tracks approach from two directions and most do not continue under or through the station.
 The current office tower of the "Headhouse Building" and station façade rises eight stories and occupies a full city block on Canal, Adams and Clinton Streets, with Jackson Boulevard to the south.
 The Headhouse can support an overbuild and plans to expand it have been proposed over the years.
 Amtrak is now negotiating with a Master Developer-designate on such a plan.

 CUSCo was formed in 1913 by five railroads that have since been absorbed by other lines and no longer exist as independent firms.
 The names of the founding railroads are remembered on windows between the Canal Street entrances to Union Station and the Great Hall.
 CUSCo has been wholly owned by Amtrak since May 1984, when the remaining ownership shares were purchased from what are now known as the BNSF and the Canadian Pacific railways.
 CUSCo was dissolved into NRPC in 2017.

 Originally, Union Station consisted of the current Headhouse west of Canal Street and a "Concourse Building" between Canal Street and the Chicago River.
 In the 1930s, CUSCo sold the air rights above the tracks to the north and south of the Concourse for the construction of facilities for the Chicago Daily News newspaper and what was then the nation's largest U.S. Post Office.
 Both buildings have since changed owners and uses.

 In 1969, the predecessor railroads that owned CUSCo sold the air rights above the tracks and platforms of the Concourse for the construction of two office buildings.
-The Concourse Building was then demolished, a mid-20th Century decision that has resulted in limited floor space and ceiling height for the 21st Century in what is now known as the Concourse Level of the station.
+The Concourse Building was then demolished, a mid-20th Century decision that resulted in limited floor space and ceiling height in what is now known as the Concourse Level of the station.
 A Master Plan process is underway to address the issue.